NaregM/Planck_SZ/README.md

 # Planck SZ clusters

-This app provides the opportunity for the user to explore the Planck SZ galaxy cluster interactively.
+This app provides the opportunity for the user to explore the Planck SZ galaxy cluster catalog interactively.